procf/colloids-setup/03-HOOMDblue-Install-Guide.md

 ### [LOCAL] Creating the software directory

-This section gives recommendations for file organization.
-If you already have a file organization system you like to use you can skip this and jump to the[next section](/03-HOOMDblue-Install-Guide.md#local-prerequisites).

 Whenever you open a new Terminal window you start in your `home` directory (AKA `~` or `Users/your_username`).
 To check this, open Terminal and enter the command for "present working directory" `pwd` to view your current location on the command line.
 It should look like this:
 ```bash
 % pwd